Zywave/booster/src/_areas/design-system/components/wells.md

 ## Types

-We differentiate wells by both color and icon.
-These features allow a user skimming the page to know, at a glance, the importance of the message.
-We have three types of wells which are each color-coded with a unique icon to help convey the criticality of the message within.
+The three main types of Wells can be identified by their color and icon.
+The type of Well also indicates the importance of the message it contains.
+Wells can also be broken up into default, dismissible and banner types.

 ### Info well

 ![Info well](/images/components/well/well_info.svg)

-Gives the user additional information or context that they might find useful.
+Info Wells are blue and contains an info icon.
+Info Wells provide additional information or context that a user might find helpful.

 <br>